By Carol Williams

 This is an important point.
 To impress recruiters, you should come to the interview well-prepared and at least partially aware of the kind of work you’ll be expected to do once hired.
 It’s good to have a general idea of who are the company’s main clients and competitors, and what are its key products or services.
 All of this will help you to situate yourself in the company’s ranks and show your experience from the right perspective.

 - Check the employer’s website

 This is the second step to learning more about the employer.
 Be sure to visit the ‘About Us’ section of the website and any other parts which are related to the job you’re applying for.
-Pay attention to information about products and services.
+And as mentioned in The Check People website, the interviewer would also do the same, to find out more information about you, for any criminal records, etc. Pay attention to information about products and services.
 You should also visit the recruitment section – this is where companies often write what kind of candidates they’re looking for.

 - Visit the company’s social media profiles